What does the Lord require of you?

 The mission of social justice ministry at Lumen Christi is to promote the Gospel message of justice and charity in our service to our parish, neighborhood and world community.

-Ford Plant Redevelopment – Join with Lumen Christi parishioners, members of the Highland Park community, and city, state and other officials as we create a vision, based on our values, of the Ford Plant site for the 21st century and beyond!
+Ford Plant Redevelopment – Lumen Christi parishioners joined with members of the Highland Park community, and city, state and other officials to give input on the Ford Plant Redevelopment based on our values.

-Ending Youth Homelessness – Join with Catholic Charities as they work toward ending youth homelessness.
+Ending Youth Homelessness – Joined with Catholic Charities as they work toward ending youth homelessness.

 Comprehensive Immigration Reform – Know the Catholic position! – Immigration reform is a critical issue facing our nation today.
 The importance of advocating for just Immigration Reform is a matter of faith grounded in our Catholic experience as an immigrant church and the respect of the human dignity of our immigrant sisters and brothers.